An effective open image theorem for products of principally polarized abelian varieties: Introduction

+Consequently, when we say that $\rho_{A,\ell}$ is surjective, we mean that its image is $\Delta_{g_1, \ldots, g_n}(\Z_\ell)$.
+With this in mind, a result of Hindry and Ratazzi \cite[Th\'eor\`eme 1.4]{MR2862374} implies an open image theorem for $A$.
+They showed (in particular) that if each $A_1, \ldots, A_n$ has a trivial geometric endomorphism ring, are pairwise non $\overline{K}$-isogenous, and $\rho_{A_i, \ell}$ is surjective for all sufficiently large primes $\ell$ and each $1 \leq i \leq n$, then $\rho_{A,\ell}$ is surjective for all sufficiently large prime numbers $\ell$.
+Their work generalizes prior results of Serre \cite[Th\'eor\`eme 6, p.
+324]{MR387283} and Ribet \cite[Theorem 3.5]{MR419358} that give open image theorems for products of non $\overline{K}$-isogenous elliptic curves without complex multiplication.

+This paper aims to quantify the aforementioned result of Hindry and Ratazzi.
+Namely, we define the constant $c(A_1 \times \cdots \times A_n)$ to be the least positive integer such that

-Consider for a moment the special case of products of elliptic curves ($g = 1$).
-For $n= 2$, Serre \cite[Th\'eor\`eme 6, p.
-324]{MR387283} proved that $G_{A_1\times A_2}$ is open in $\Delta_{2,2}(\widehat{\Z})$, provided that the elliptic curves $A_1$ and $A_2$ are without complex multiplication and not isogenous over $\overline{K}$ (under an additional assumption that is now superfluous by Faltings's isogeny theorem) \cite[Corollary 2, p.
-22]{MR718935}.
-For $n \geq 3$, Ribet \cite[Theorem 3.5]{MR419358} generalized the result with analogous assumptions.
-An effective bound on $c(A_1\times \cdots \times A_n)$ was given by Masser and W\"{u}stholz \cite[Proposition 1, p.
-251]{MR1209248} in terms of the Faltings height of each $A_i$.
-Building on their work and the techniques in \cite{MR3437765}, Lombardo \cite[Theorem 1.1]{MR3515826} obtained a bound on the adelic index, from which a bound on $c(A_1 \times \cdots \times A_n)$ can be deduced.
+provided such an integer exists and $ c(A_1\times \cdots \times A_n) = \infty$ otherwise.
+In the case of a product of elliptic curves, this constant has already been considered.
+Indeed, suppose that $A_1, \ldots, A_n$ are pairwise non $\overline{K}$-isogenous elliptic curves without complex multiplication.
+Masser and W\"{u}stholz \cite[Proposition 1, p.
+251] {MR1209248} gave a bound on $c(A_1\times \cdots \times A_n)$ in terms of the degree of $K$ and the Faltings height $h(A_i)$ of each $A_i$.
+Building on their work and the techniques in \cite{MR3437765, MR1209248}, Lombardo \cite[Lemma 7.1]{MR3515826} obtained an effective bound on $c(A_1 \times \cdots \times A_n)$ in terms of the same invariants.

-We now state our main theorem, which extends the work discussed above by providing an effective version of Serre's open image theorem for products of principally polarized abelian varieties.
+We proceed to present our contribution, which is an explicit bound on the constant $c(A_1 \times \cdots \times A_n)$.
+We distinguish between the case where each $A_i$ is of a common dimension $g$ and the case of differing dimensions.
+The former case is more intricate and is the subject of our main theorem.
+The latter case emerges later in the paper (Theorem \ref{main-thrm-2}) as a consequence of a group-theoretic lemma.
+To succinctly express the bound appearing in our main theorem, we set some notation.
+Fix integers $n \geq 2$ and $g \geq 1$.
+Let $\ell_g$ be the least prime not dividing $2g$.
+For each $1\leq i\neq j \leq n$, we define

+A final missing piece that appears in the statement of our main theorem is the notion of an adelic Galois representation.
+We defer the definition to Section \ref{S:GalRepProd} in order to state the main theorem now.